FloskelSalomon/quapos/README.md

     - computed plots are saved under plots-and-images respectively
 - Folder `04-microscopy-images`:
     - subdivided into `01-wt`, and `02-cpfl`
-    - python scripts to postprocess image masks for publication
+    - python scripts to process images and create masks and images shown in the corresponding figures in the publication
-    - respective images saved under the folder plots-and-images respectively
+    - respective images are saved under the folder plots-and-images respectively

-Additionally, a python file with custom function used to process images, plots, and statistics (`quapos-lm.py`) and a file of the virtual environment (`quapos-lm.yml`) are provided.
+Additionally, a python file with custom function used to process images, plots, and statistics (`quapos-lm.py`) and a yml-file (`quapos-lm.yml`) are provided.

 The folder data is empty in the github repository.
 Respective images are provided under the following repository:  ADD LINK HERE